 - Pressure Gauge

 - Testing Scope

-We can perform our measurements with a number of analog or digital Gauges.
+We can perform our measurements with a number of analog or digital gauges.
 Rather than try to describe every testing method, the following testing focuses on use of just the most affordable industry standard testing instruments.
 Fortunately, just about every other test instrument uses very similar testing processes.
 The standard uses a Dwyer Instruments slack tube manometer to test Max SP so we don't hurt our more sensitive gauges.
 It follows up with use of a Dwyer Instruments Magnehelic® analog differential pressure Gauge to measure SP and FPM at each level of resistance.
-These gauges are delicate so be careful.
+Even these analog gauges are delicate, so be careful.